 \section{Introduction}

-It is well known that most of the primary special relativity effects, such as time dilation, relativistic Doppler effect and length contraction, become macroscopically observable only when the velocity $v$ of the observed physical system, relative to the observer, approaches the speed of light $c$.
-In fact, according to Purcell's explanation of magnetic forces, the magnetic force acting upon a single charge moving along a neutral wire passed through by a current (Lorentz force) is a macroscopic manifestation of the relativistic length contraction of the space between the moving electrons in the wire (current).
-This contraction, that is observed only by the moving single charge, allegedly causes an unbalance in the charge density of the wire that results in the attraction (or repulsion) of the moving single charge.
-The present author has already shown~\cite{prob} that this mechanical/dynamical approach to the explanation of magnetic forces is problematic and we do not deal with it here.
+It is well known that most of the primary special relativity effects, such as time dilation, relativistic Doppler effect, and length contraction, become macroscopically observable only when the velocity $v$ of the physical system, relative to the observer, approaches the speed of light $c$.
+There is one notable exception, though.
+According to Purcell's explanation of magnetic forces, the magnetic force acting upon a single charge moving parallel to a neutral current-carrying wire (Lorentz force) is, in fact, a macroscopic manifestation of the relativistic length contraction of the distances between the moving conduction electrons in the wire, even though the velocities involved are always $v\ll c$.
+The contraction, which is observable only in the reference frame of the moving single charge, allegedly causes an unbalance in the charge density of the wire that results in the attraction (or repulsion) of the moving single charge.
+However, the present author has already shown~\cite{prob, pur} that this mechanical/dynamical approach to the explanation of magnetic forces is problematic and we do not deal with it here.

-Instead, to the author's knowledge, it is less widely known that special relativity effects\footnote{In order to make the picture clearer from here on out, with ``special relativity effects'' we actually mean effects which are mathematical consequences of the application of the Lorentz transformations.} should macroscopically show up also with physical system moving with very low relative velocities ($v\ll c$), provided that they are placed at huge distances $d$ from the observer (with $d/c^2\gtrsim 1\,$s$^2$/m).
-Therefore, astronomical objects, with their huge distances and fairly high relative velocities with respect to the Earth, should be good candidates to actually observe special relativity effects.
+To the author's knowledge, it is less widely known that special relativity effects\footnote{To make the picture clearer from here on out, with `special relativity effects' we actually mean effects which are the mathematical consequence of the application of the Lorentz transformations.} should macroscopically show up also in other physical systems moving with very low relative velocities ($v\ll c$), provided that they are placed at huge distances $d$ from the observer (with $d/c^2\gtrsim 1\,$s$^2$/m).
+Astronomical objects, with their huge distances and fairly high velocities relative to the Earth, are thus good candidates to actually observe special relativity effects.

-In the following two sections we describe two examples of relativistic effects which should allegedly show up on plain observations of astronomical objects (very distant and/or very fast) made here on the Earth: the first example is related to the so-called ``Andromeda paradox'', while in the second one we compare the relativistic explanation of the muon ``retarded'' decay, given when the phenomenon is analyzed from the muon reference frame, to what we should see from the Earth when we observe relatively ``fast'' astronomical objects.
+In the following two sections we describe two examples of relativistic effects which should allegedly show up in plain observations of astronomical objects (very distant and/or very fast) made here on the Earth: the first example is related to the so-called `Andromeda paradox', while in the second one we compare the relativistic explanation of the muon retarded decay, given when the phenomenon is analyzed from the muon reference frame, to what we should see from the Earth when we observe relatively fast astronomical objects.